nnnkit/AC-JS-value-variable-and-types/Ex1-explanation/value.md

 #### Void Values (Empty)

 To represent the existence of no meaningful values we use special values i.e `null` or `undefined`.
-These are values that carry no informations.
+These are values that carry no information.
 It is used for the places where the operation doesn't produce meaningful value.

-`undefined` is the only value of type undefined `null` is the only value of type null
+`undefined` is the only value of type undefined. `null` is the only value of type null.

 There is no fundamental difference between `null` or `undefined`.
-In most of the case you can treat the as interchangeable.
+In most of the case you can treat them as interchangeable.

 ---

 #### Object

-Object is a collection of `key` and `value` pair seperated by comma `,`.
-Where key a `string` and `value` can any data types like number, boolean, string, null, undefined, symbol or object.
+Object is a collection of `key` and `value` pairs seperated by comma `,`.
+Where key is a `string`, while `value` can be any data type like number, boolean, string, null, undefined, symbol or object.

 ```js
 var user = {